Top Ten Questions relating to Penarth Lease Extensions

 • I plan on buying a flat in Penarth.
-My offer is conditional upon a lease extension.
-The vendor’s conveyancers has served the Section 42 Notice.
+The offer is conditional upon a lease extension.
+The seller’s property lawyers has served the Section 42 Notice.
 Once this notice has been accepted by the freeholder, it is possible for the lessee to assign the benefit of that notice to me, the buyer, so that the buyer “stands in the shoes” of the Lessee, so to speak.
-I was wondering if this could be a problem for the mortgage lender HSBC Bank.
+I was wondering if this could be a problem for the mortgage lender Halifax.
 Moreover, which are the following lease extension steps to complete the purchase?

-• It says on your website the likely fee to extend a lease is £495.
+• I note that your website states the likely fee to extend a lease is £495.
 Is that the total cost excluding value added tax and the land registry fee?
-The price has already been agreed with the freeholder for the lease extension for my garden flat in Penarth
+The premium has already been negotiated with the freeholder for the lease extension for my garden flat in Penarth

 • Other Topics